-- 5.1 Expenditure eligible for capitalisation: - expenditure for an item which meets the definition of a fixed asset, and exceeds £500 and has a useful life of more than 3 years, should be identified as a fixed asset and recorded on the academy's balance sheet - the cost of a fixed asset includes the cost of the asset and any other costs directly attributable to bringing the asset into working condition.
-This may include: - the cost of consultants whose work is directly attributable to the asset's implementation - the cost of enhancements which extend the life of the asset e.g. building improvements.
-This does not include repairs or renewals - 5.2 Expenditure ineligible for capitalisation: - individual assets costing less than £500, unless procured in bulk as part of a capital project.
+5.1 Expenditure for an item which meets the definition of a fixed asset, costing £2,000 or more should be identified as a fixed asset and recorded on the academy's balance sheet

+- the cost of consultants whose work is directly attributable to the asset's implementation - the cost of enhancements which extend the life of the asset e.g. building improvements.
+This does not include repairs or renewals - 5.2 Expenditure ineligible for capitalisation: - individual assets costing less than £2,000, unless procured in bulk as part of a capital project.
 This is regardless of useful life.
-Example, a printer costing £200.
-However, these assets should still be tagged for security reasons - the cost of staff training - administration and general running costs for day-to-day activities - planning costs relating to activities such as feasibility studies, option appraisals etc. - the cost of abortive work - support and maintenance costs related to software
+Example, a Surface Pro or laptop costing £500.
+However, these assets should still be tagged for security reasons - the cost of staff training - administration and general running costs for day-to-day activities - planning costs relating to activities such as feasibility studies, option appraisals etc. - · the cost of abortive work - support and maintenance costs related to software